noyanebe/disinfect/wp-content/plugins/minify-html-markup/readme.txt

 Make your website's markup look professional by using Minify HTML.
 Simple to use, simply install and activate.

 Does specialized minification to JavaScript and internal CSS.
 Doesn't mess with your textareas or preformatted text.
-Also removes HTML comments (leaving MSIE conditional comments).
+Also removes HTML, CSS and JavaScript comments (leaving MSIE conditional comments).

 == Installation ==